patrickcberry/jekyll-bootstrap4/pages/resume-key-positions.md

 - Maintain relationships with key equipment and service providers

 Relevent organisations:
-- Veolia Water Australia and New Zealand
+- Veolia Australia and New Zealand
 - Veolia Water Australia

 ### Operations Manager